Jahangirnagar University: History

 Jahangirnagar was the former name of Dhaka.
 The Mughal city of Dhaka was named Jahangirnagar (City of Jahangir) in honour of the erstwhile ruling Mughal Emperor Jahangir by Islam Khan in 1610.

 Jahangirnagar University was established on 20 August 1970, but formally launched on 12 January 1971 under the Jahangirnagar Muslim University Ordinance, 1970 and this day is observed as University Day.
 Initially, it was named Jahangirnagar Muslim University, and the plan was to operate the university like Aligarh Muslim University.
 But after the independence of Bangladesh, its name changed to Jahangirnagar University under the Jahangirnagar University Act' 1973.

 Its first vice-chancellor, Mafizuddin Ahmed (PhD in chemistry, Penn State) took up office on 24 September 1970.
 The 150 students in the first batch were enrolled in four departments: Economics, Geography, Mathematics, and Statistics.
 Its formal inauguration was delayed until 12 January 1971, when the university was launched by Rear Admiral S. M. Ahsan, the chancellor.

 Its first project Director was Surat Ali Khan, Chemistry PhD/DIC from the Imperial College of London.
-He was a champion of women’s education, as he himself had four daughters who led successful careers.
-He envisioned dormitories for women allowing them the same facilities as their male class mates.
-Dr. S. A. Khan went on to serve as the Educational and Cultural Attaché from the Bangladeshi/ East Pakistani Government to the United States Government in Washington DC.
+He was a champion of women's education, as he himself had four daughters who led successful careers.
+He envisioned dormitories for women allowing them the same facilities as their male classmates.
+Khan went on to serve as the Educational and Cultural Attaché from the Bangladeshi/ East Pakistani Government to the United States Government in Washington DC.